JohnnyCanWalk/comp2113-proj-24-25-sem2/README.md

 ### Project of Group 28, 24-25 Sem 2

 ## Team Members
-  Chan Tsz Him Chris
+  Chan Tsz Him Chris  3036406195
   Chan Zhi Ying  3036406212
-  Chu CHun Ho Kevin  3036387753
+  Chu Chun Ho Kevin  3036387753

 # Game Description
-  boss? stages? realms? ill wait
+  AI has taken over the world!
+Collect charges on your way and defeat bosses within the time limit to escape! can you make your way out of this matrix?
+  10 bosses

+  Controls:
+  Arrow keys: Movement/cursor

 # Features
   - File I/O is used to load graphics of Bosses(Req.
 4)
   - Map for every stage is randomized(Req.
 1)
   - 3 difficulty levels per stage(Req.
 6)
-  - Header files (.h) are used to store declarations of functions, variables and constants separately
+  - maps, game mechanics, NPC sprites are encoded in separate files(Req.
+5)